-- 630 Besides individual date calibrations ('unmodelled' calibrated ages), the workbook provides a second set of fields to allow for storing Bayesian calibration results for a vertical series of samples from the same site, as advocated by Cohen (2005) and Hijma & Cohen (2019).
+Besides individual date calibrations ('unmodelled' calibrated ages), the workbook provides a second set of fields storing Bayesian calibration results for vertical series of samples from the same site, as advocated for in Cohen (2005) and Hijma & Cohen (2019).
 The 'modelled' calibrated ages were generated running CQL scripts in the OxCal 4.4 software (Bronk Ramsey, 2008, 2009) partly reused from Cohen (2003) and Hijma & Cohen (2019).
 The sequential calibration model further narrows down the calibrated age of some samples, decreasing the age range by 10 up to 500 years.
-The decrease in age range - 635 is generally larger for older samples that used conventional dating (mostly dated before 2000) compared to those dated using AMS-dating.
+The decrease in age range is generally larger when conventional dating was used (mostly dated before 2000), compared to those dated using AMS-dating.